 - You may not have been infected.
 Even if a tick is infected and tests positive, it may not have transmitted the infection to you.
-Ticks generally need to be attached to a human for at least 36 hours in order to transmit Lyme disease.

 - Tests performed on ticks are not always perfect.
 All laboratory tests have the possibility of false positive or false negative results.
 Even with a negative result, people should still monitor themselves for the appearance of a rash, fever, and other flu-like symptoms.
 If any of these symptoms occur, you should contact your health care provider.

 Some private laboratories offer tick testing, but the Vermont Department of Health and Vermont Agency of Agriculture, Food and Markets do not collect ticks from the public and test them for tickborne diseases.